saeedullah-analyst/northwind-data-analysis/README.md

 ## 8. Catalog & Inventory Optimization Analysis

-### Aufgabe 6: Product Category & Inventory Representation
+### 6: Product Category & Inventory Representation
-**Business Question:** Wie häufig sind die jeweiligen Produktkategorien vertreten?
-(What is the total product count and sum of warehouse units in stock for each product category, sorted by available inventory descending?)
+**Business Question:** What is the total product count and sum of warehouse units in stock for each product category, sorted by available inventory descending?

 ```sql
 SELECT